-Talking Theatre With Danielle Fahiya about RATS (Rose Against The System) - Part 1
+Talking Theatre: Danielle Fahiya Discusses RATS (Rose Against The System) - Part 1

 A black comedy incorporating masks, dance, hip-hop culture, rock and rhyme in a masquerade, makes its debut performance at Wales Millennium Centre next week.
 RATS (Rose Against The System) follows the story of The Butetown Rats who have been planning the takeover of Cardiff Bay for generations and now it is time to unveil their plans.
 Starring as the young Rat is Welsh actress, Danielle Fahiya.